 Winter Wonderland opening times

-London's Winter Wonderland is usually open daily except Christmas Day.
+London's Winter Wonderland is open daily from 10am to 10pm, except Christmas Day.